 Here’s how to prevent it.

 The way you handle a security interest can determine whether you record huge loss in your books or a healthy account of your business.
 One company Onesteel Manufacturing Pty Limited lost $23 million because of an over-sight in their security interest!
 While another, Psyche Holdings Pty Limited was able to avert the situation.
 Anything that potentially lose your business such huge amounts of money should be taken seriously.
-But what is a security interest?

 Definition of a security interest

 A security is “Enforceable claim or lien created by a security agreement, or by the operation of law, that secures the fulfillment of a pledge.
 A lender or obligee has a security interest in the collateral provided by a borrower or obligor to guaranty timely payment of a debt or performance of an obligation.
 See also perfected security interest.”
 Source: Business Dictionary

 Under s 166 of the Personal Property Securities Act 2009 (Cth) (PPSA), even if a security interest is registered correctly at the time of lodgement, there is an ongoing requirement to amend the registration within 5 business days of you acquiring actual or constructive knowledge of a defect in the registration.
 A failure to amend the registration within this time frame will result in the registration becoming defective.
 A defective registration can result in substantial losses such as was the case in OneSteel Manufacturing Pty Limited (administrators appointed) NSWSC 21, in which a registration incorrectly made reference to an ABN (where an ACN should have been used), effectively resulting in a $23 million loss.